StoneStepsInc/fit/README.md

     For example, if a user stores their pictures and videos under `C:\Users\Alice\Pictures` and `C:\Users\Alice\Videos`, and
-    these directories are copied to an external drive, under `X:\Alice\`, then a base path `C:\Users\Alice` will be used to record checksums for pictures and videos and a base path `X:\Alice` will be used to verify file copies on the external drive.
+    these directories are copied to an external drive, under `X:\Alice\`, then a base path `C:\Users` may be used to record checksums for pictures and videos and a base path `X:\` may be used to verify file copies on the external drive.

   * `-b c:\path\to\database\file`